aws-samples/dynamic-image-handler-poc/README.md

 CDK deployment - This will install VPC, Subnets, NAT Gateway, ALB, ASG, EC2 launch configuration.
 Cloudfront deployment is not included in this stack.
 Please set it up manually if required.
 If deplpoying into GovCloud, you can utilize commercial CloudFront with GovCloud Origin as described here - https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/setting-up-cloudfront.html

-!!!Note This deploymet doesn't add HTTPS certificates to ALB.
+NOTE: This deploymet doesn't add HTTPS certificates to ALB.
 Uses HTTP by default.
 Please modify the script to add HTTPS support for actual app implementation.

 #####  Install latest cdk version